iAnonymous3000/google-hardening-guide/README.md

 ## Limit Account Access

 - Review third-party app permissions regularly
-- Revoke access for any unknown/unused sessions
+- Revoke access for any unknown/unused apps to prevent "zombie apps"
 - Be cautious when granting account access permissions to new apps/services.
 Review requested permissions carefully.
 - Use Incognito Mode on public devices
 - Never save login credentials on shared devices